 Students entering Kootenay Christian Academy for the first time will be admitted on a trial basis.
+At the end of November or after a 90 day period, their progress will be assessed by the professional school staff to determine whether they have met

-At the end of November or after a 90-day period, progress will be assessed by the professional school staff to determine whether the student has met Kootenay Christian Academy's expectations and the school is able to meet the student's needs.
+Kootenay Christian Academy's expectations and the school is able to meet the student's needs.